tomlooman/tomlooman.github.io/_posts/2023-02-14-unreal-engine-cpp-guide.md

 You can read more about [automatic updating of references](https://docs.unrealengine.com/5.1/en-US/unreal-object-handling-in-unreal-engine/#automaticupdatingofreferences) on the official docs.
 The thing to keep in mind is that it only works for Actor and ActorComponent derived classes.

 In UE5 the behavior for automatically clearing RawPtrs / ObjectPtrs will change.

+{: .notice--info }
 "This will be changing a bit in UE5.
 The GC will no longer clear UPROPERTY + RawPtr/TObjectPtr references (even for Actors) but instead mark them as garbage (MarkAsGarbage()) and not GC them.
-The only way to clear the memory will be to null the reference or use weak pointers." - [Ari Arnbjörnsson](https://twitter.com/flassari/status/1528668001901617152)
+The only way to clear the memory will be to null the reference or use weak pointers." - [Ari Arnbjörnsson](https://twitter.com/flassari/status/1528668001901617152).
 I will update this post once the new behavior has been enabled by default.

 ## TWeakObjPtr<T> (UObjects)